nefrob/pr-description/README.md

 -   `regex`: The regex to match against the PR body and replace with `content`.
 Defaults to `"---.*"`.
 -   `regexFlags`: The regex flags to use.
 Defaults to `""`.
 -   `appendContentOnMatchOnly`: Whether to skip appending the `content` to the PR body if no `regex` matches are found.
 Defaults to `"false"`.
--   `appendRegexToReplacement`: Whether the regex should also be executed on the replacement.
+-   `replacementRegex`: The regex to match against the replacement payload, to filter out non-interesting content.
+Defaults to `""`.
+-   `replacementRegexFlags`: The regex flags for the replacementRegex.
+Defaults to `""`.
 -   `token`: The GitHub token to use.

 Note: append mode is the default behavior when no `regex` match is found for backwards compatibility with existing action users.
 This may change in future minor/major versions and will be noted in the [changelog](./CHANGELOG.md).